sbhusal123/react-oauth-intro/Facebook Login.md

 - Step 2: Validate and extract user info from the ID token

-- Step 3: Create or Login User
+- Step 3: Create or Login User.

 ## 2. Backend Setup: